 - Click on Line Properties.

-- Select the Protocol tab of the VoIP Line Properties window.
+- Select the Normalization tab of the VoIP Line Properties window.

 The pattern string, according to the RFC 3435 syntax, is defined either by a (case insensitive) "string" or by a list of strings.
 Each string in the list represents a number pattern that the SVC-2 card is searching for.
 Once the dialed number matches any one of the pattern strings, the SVC-2 card will assume that's the end of the number you're dialing, and the call will be started immediately.
 The following constructs can be used in the numbering scheme: